 The mental health benefits of exercise and physical activity may last only if you stick with it over the long term, another good reason to focus on finding activities that you enjoy.

 Depressed people always think down on themselves.
 They sometimes blame themselves for what they are going through.
 Whenever you are doubting yourself and feeling worthless, always remember that it’s depression acting on your mind, not your real thought.
 Never take those thoughts seriously and believe they will pass in no time.

 Music has been used to heal the body and soul and to express what is difficult to articulate in words.
 Listening and creating music within a therapeutic context allows individuals to express themselves in nonverbal ways.
 The interplay of melody, harmony, and rhythm stimulates the senses of a person and promote calmness by slowing down the breath, heart rate, and other bodily functions.

 An upbeat tune can change an atmosphere instantly and create a more positive vibe.
 Listening to upbeat, happy music alters brain chemistry and can improve your mood.

 When you are depressed, you want to isolate yourself and be alone.
 It’s very hard to want to associate with friends at that low point in your life.
 Try and go outside, have fresh air, and hang out with friends, the effect of it is much more rewarding than secluding yourself.

 7. Work on your Goals

-Setting up short term and long term goals and also working towards achieving them is one way to beat depression.
-The feeling of hope and a better tomorrow can put a smile on your face and erode any negative feeling you might be having.
+Setting up short-term and long-term goals and also working towards achieving them is one way to beat depression.
+The feeling of hope and a better tomorrow can put a smile on your face and erode any negative feelings you might be having.